eniola-oladele/coding-challenges/PracticeInterviews/GoldmanSachsHireVuePrep.md

 then eventually some of the biggest parts.
 He finished all his work on time, and he contributed more in discussions.
 We were happy to work with him on a future project.

-Think About What It Says
-Re-read the story above, What personality attributes has the candidate demonstrated?
+What personality attributes has the candidate demonstrated?

-Initiative/Leadership: The candidate tried to resolve the situation by addressing it head-on.
+* Initiative/Leadership: The candidate tried to resolve the situation by addressing it head-on.

-Empathy: The candidate tried to understand what was happening to the person.
+* Empathy: The candidate tried to understand what was happening to the person.
 The candidate also showed empathy in knowing what would resolve the teammate's insecurity.

-Compassion: Although the teammate was harming the team, the candidate wasn't angry at the teammate.
+* Compassion: Although the teammate was harming the team, the candidate wasn't angry at the teammate.
 His empathy led him to compassion.

-Humility: The candidate was able to admit to his own flaws (not only to the teammate, but also to the interviewer).
+* Humility: The candidate was able to admit to his own flaws (not only to the teammate, but also to the interviewer).

-• Teamwork/Helpfulness: The candidate worked with the teammate to break down the project into manageable chunks.
+* Teamwork/Helpfulness: The candidate worked with the teammate to break down the project into manageable chunks.

 You should think about your stories from this perspective.
 Analyze the actions you took and how you reacted.
 What personality attributes does your reaction demonstrate?

-So, tell me about yourself. ..
+So, tell me about yourself...

 Many interviewers kick off the session by asking you to tell them a bit about yourself, or asking you to walk through your resume.
 This is essentially a "pitch''.
 It's your interviewer's first impression of you, so you want to be sure to nail this.

 Structure

 A typical structure that works well for many people is essentially chronological, with the opening sentence describing their current job and the conclusion discussing their relevant and interesting hobbies outside of work (if any).

 1. Current Role [Headline Only]: "I'm a software engineer at Microworks, where I've been leading the Android team for the last five years:'
 2. College: My background is in computer science.
 I did my undergrad at Berkeley and spent a few